utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 You can [add custom governance functions](/docs/api-governance/configurable-rules/configuring-custom-governance-functions/) to use in your custom governance rules.
 You can use these guidelines to write custom functions in JavaScript and add them to your custom governance rules.
 Postman supports ES6 syntax and CommonJS syntax for custom functions.

+> Postman recommends using ES6 syntax for your custom functions.

 Your custom function must have the [`input` parameter](#spectral-function-parameters), the [`message` property](#spectral-function-return-statement-properties) in your return statement, and either the [`export default` declaration (ES6) or `module.exports` object property (CommonJS)](#exporting-your-custom-function) exporting your function.
 To use a custom function in a rule, your rule must have the `then.function` property importing your function.

 ### Spectral function parameters